KayacChang/cra-template-pixijs-typescript/README.md

 # cra-template-pixijs-typescript

-This is not official pixi.js TypeScript template using [Create React App](https://github.com/facebook/create-react-app).
+This is the pixi.js and TypeScript template using [Create React App](https://github.com/facebook/create-react-app).

 To use this template, add `--template pixijs-typescript` when creating a new app.